NotsoanoNimus/cspauth/README.md

 The response would be that a server administrator defining rigid "instructions" which are directly granted to selected users, is so much simpler to manage, secure, and authorize than directly allowing arbitrary commands to be passed to the underlying system shell.

+Again, this is in the "Crude" part of the name since the software itself is bare and minimal.

 ---